PVC Fittings and PVC Connection Guide

 Fascinating Read – PEX Pipe Sizes & Dimensions | The Complete Guide

 Nipple, Source - Indiamart.com

-While this is rare, once in a blue moon, you will face a situation where there is a need to connect two female ends in a PVC connection.
-The only fitting that an do the job is the nipple.
+While this is rare, once in a blue moon, you will face a situation where you need to connect two female ends in a PVC connection.
+The only fitting that can do the job is the nipple.
 A nipple is a fitting with two male threaded ends.
 They are made from Schedule 80 PVC because a fitting like that needs to be solid.
 However, they are still suitable for Schedule 40 parts.